the-zoomeee/Application-security-/README.md

 Introduction :- A masquerade attack refers to a cyber attack where an attacker impersonates a legitimate user or device in order to gain unauthorized access to a network or                 system.
 In masquerade attack the attacker pretend to the server or network that he/she is the valid user.

-Note:- please first read all the instructions carefully and then perform every single instruction one by one...........
+<h2>Note:- please first read all the instructions carefully and then perform every single instruction one by one...........</h2>
 Process ----------------------------
 1. Create Pycharm project.
 2. Copy all the files in /.venv/ folder